geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 information that is specific to individual devices.

-With the current release, it is possible to build for Nexus 10, for Nexus 7, and for some variants of Galaxy Nexus.
+With the current release, it is possible to build for Nexus 10, for Nexus 7 (Wi-Fi), and for some variants of Galaxy Nexus.
 The exact level of functionality for each device depends on the availability of the relevant proprietary hardware-specific binaries.